 Only International Students may vote for the International Students’ Representative.

-Only Postgraduate members and those in their final year of Undergraduate study may vote for the Postgraduate Students Representative in the case of a by-election for the current term.

 Returning Officer

 The Secretary may appoint a Returning Officer for any election before nominations are closed.

 In the event of no Returning Officer being appointed or in the absence or incapacity of any Returning Officer, the Secretary will be the Returning Officer.